OHIF/Viewers/platform/docs/docs/platform/extensions/modules/hpModule.md

     "StudyDescription", "ModalitiesInStudy", "NumberOfStudyRelatedSeries", "NumberOfSeriesRelatedInstances"
     In addition to these tags, you can also use a custom attribute that you have registered before.
     We will learn more about this later.
+  - `from`: Indicates the source of the attribute.
+This allows getting values from other objects such as the `prior` instance object instead of from the current one.